 Commercial.
 Facility for keeping horses available to the public for hire.
-This may also include larger equestrian facilities that specialize in breeding and raising of horses, and equestrian training, exhibitions, and boarding; and their accessory structures, such as arenas, spectator stands, and training facilities.
+This may also include larger facilities that specialize in breeding and raising of horses, and equestrian training, exhibitions, and boarding; and their accessory structures, such as arenas, spectator stands, and training facilities.
 Commercial stables do not include the keeping or breeding of horses for personal use, training, or horse boarding consistent with a home occupation.
-(See Section 17.40.210: Outdoor Recreation Facilities.)
+(See Section 17.40.210: Outdoor Recreation Facilities.)-

 Private.
-An equestrian facility that is used for the shelter, breeding and raising of horses and other domestic farm animals for the exclusive use of the property owner or occupant, or for training, horse boarding and student instruction consistent with a home occupation.
-(See Section 17.40.160: Home Occupations.).
+An accessory building to a primary residential facility use that is used for the to-shelter, breeding and raising of horses and other domestic farm animals for the exclusive use of the property owner or occupant, or for training and horse boarding consistent with a home occupation.
+(See Section 17.40.1760: Home Occupations.)